Tracker role-based permissioning

 I am sorry that I am not a developer and I cannot help with the code... :(

-#30 Updated by David Marín Carreño about 3 years ago
+#30 Updated by David Marín Carreño over 3 years ago

 Please add this functionality.
 We have a tracker that is meant for internal use, and some customers insist on adding issues to this tracker because its name seems more convenient to them...
 And after that they keep on complaining about they can't change the status of these issues...